Krys333/BlogCodebase/content/posts/2023-02-13-building-security-into-payment-systems-luhn.md

 ## How does the Luhn algorithm work?

-We will be applying the algorithm to the following 16 digit number in order to test if it is correct - 3379 5135 6110 8795 It is important to know there are two types of checks.
-One is the "10-checksum", the second is the "last ckeck-digit".
+We will be applying the algorithm to the following 16 digit number in order to test if it is correct - 3379 5135 6110 8795.
+It is important to know there are two types of checks.
+One is the "10-checksum", the second is the "last check-digit".
 We are applying the last check-digit.
 As such before we begin, drop the last digit (5).
 This will be our "check number".
 It will be important later!

 ### Part 1 Calculate the weighted sum of the card number.